James-Harkins/sweater_weather/README.md

 ## Learning Goals

--Expose an API for CRUD functionality for Users in the database, which includes an authentication token -Expose an API that aggregates data from multiple external API endpoints into single endpoints -Research, select, and consume an API based on one's needs as a developer
+* Expose an API for CRUD functionality for Users in the database, which includes an authentication token
+* Expose an API that aggregates data from multiple external API endpoints into single endpoints
+* Research, select, and consume an API based on one's needs as a developer

 ## Endpoints